 - Keep it for only as long as it is required; and

 - Make it available to relevant personnel.

-Privacy by design training
+Implementing privacy by design

 This Foundation-level course provides a complete introduction privacy by design, and helps you get to grips with how to incorporating the method into your projects.

-Our award-winning specialists provide an interactive course to help you incorporate privacy by design seamlessly into your products and services.
+Our specialists provide an interactive course to help you incorporate privacy by design seamlessly into your products and services.

 A version of this blog was originally published on 9 March 2018.